emilyjspencer/dancewear-app/README.md

 ## Database tables

-Will be quite complex, involving primary keys etc to make associatations between different entities e.g. users and reviews, users and orders, products and brands, products and categories
+Will be quite complex, involving primary keys etc to make associations between different entities e.g. users and reviews, users and orders, products and brands, products and categories

+* One to Many relationships:
+ * User - Reviews
+ * User - Orders
+ * Product - Brands
+ * Product - Categories
+ * Brands - Categories